nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

 Only the data in your files is encrypted, and not the filenames or folder structures.
 These files are never encrypted:

-- Old files in the trash bin.
+- Old files in the trash bin
-- Image thumbnails from the Gallery app.
+- Image thumbnails from the Gallery app
-- Previews from the Files app.
+- Previews from the Files app
-- The search index from the full text search app.
+- The search index from the full text search app
 - Third-party app data

 There may be other files that are not encrypted; only files that are exposed to